 Oxygen and Moisture:

-An exposed carbon steel pipe used for plumbing in a humid coastal region serves as a real-life example of this corrosive process.
+An exposed carbon steel pipe used for plumbing in a humid coastal region is a real-life example of this corrosive process.
 The constant presence of moisture in the air, combined with the salt particles carried by the sea breeze, creates an ideal environment for rust formation.
 Over time, the surface of the pipe will gradually develop a reddish-brown coating of iron oxide, eventually weakening the pipe and potentially leading to leaks or structural failure.

 Galvanic Corrosion: